 Accounting for almost two-thirds of total, cumulative commitments, Public Sector Lending represents the main pillar of OFID’s operations.
-Through this window, and as of December 31, 2015, a total of US$12,513m had been approved in 1,487 concessional public sector loans to 106 developing countries.
+Through this window, and as of December 31, 2016, an aggregate US$13,069m had been approved in 1,517 concessional loans to 106 developing countries.
 In line with OFID’s founding mandate, the lion’s share of these resources has gone to the low-income nations, which continue to receive priority attention, even as the institution has broadened its scope to include more middle-income partners.

-Also included is OFID’s contribution to the Heavily Indebted Poor Countries (HIPC) Initiative.
+Also included under the umbrella of the public sector is OFID’s contribution to the Heavily Indebted Poor Countries (HIPC) Initiative.
 OFID has supported the Initiative since its inception in 1996, utilizing several mechanisms to provide its relevant share of debt relief to 26 HIPC countries.
-These include loans worth US$274.1m that were made available to ease the debt burden of these countries, together with debt restructuring operations.
+These include loans worth US$281m that were made available to ease the debt burden of these countries, together with debt restructuring operations.

 Activities in 2016